Vitamin A: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

 Vitamin A is important for the health of mucous membranes, skin, and eyes.
-It is generally sufficient in the body.
-A deficiency may occur due to abnormal storage and transport of vitamin A in affected individuals, protein deficiency, diabetes mellitus, hyperthyroidism, fever, liver disease, and cystic fibrosis.
-In vulnerable groups (children and elderly), the consequences of moderate vitamin A deficiencies, particularly in relation to infectious states, could be concerning.
-Decreased visual acuity, especially in low light (night vision), is one of the first apparent signs of vitamin A deficiency in humans.
+It is generally present in sufficient amounts in the body.
+A deficiency can occur due to abnormal storage and transport of vitamin A in affected individuals, protein deficiency, diabetes mellitus, hyperthyroidism, fever, liver disease, and cystic fibrosis.
+In vulnerable groups (children and the elderly), the consequences of moderate vitamin A deficiencies, particularly in relation to infectious conditions, can be concerning.
+Decreased visual acuity, especially in dim light (night vision), is one of the earliest apparent signs of vitamin A deficiency in humans.

 Usages associés